cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/index.rst

 For a **high-level view of the concepts** of the Cask Data Application Platform, see the platform :doc:`overview. </overview/index>`

-For information beyond this section, see the :ref:`Javadocs <reference:javadocs>` and the code in the :ref:`examples <examples-index>` directory, both of which are available at the `Cask.co resources page, <http://cask.co/resources>`_ as well as in your CDAP Sandbox installation directory.
+For information beyond this section, see the :ref:`Javadocs <reference:javadocs>`, which are available at the `Cask.co resources page, <http://cask.co/resources>`_.